davidblakneymoore/A-Function-for-Optimally-Assigning-Experimental-Units-to-Groups/README.md

 This function uses the `comboGroups` function from the `RcppAlgos` package in line 112.
 I hope this function and this package do not change.

-This function takes 7 arguments.
-The first 4 are required.
+This function takes 8 arguments.
+The first, the second, the fourth, and the fifts are required.

 `Identifiers` is a vector containing the names of the potential experimental units.

 `...` is a numeric vector, or are numeric vectors, containing the measurements that will be used to optimally assign groups.

+`Data_Frame` is an optional data frame to include such that column names can be supplied for the `Identifiers` and the `...` arguments.
+The data frame that these columns are from should be provided for this `Data_Frame` argument.

 `Number_of_Groups` is the number of treatment groups you wish to have.